Prom357/US_Debt_Tracker_Ecel_Project/README.md

 - **Intragovernmental Holdings**: Debt held by US government agencies.
 - **Total Public Debt Outstanding**: Total of the above two.

-## How to Use
+## How to view
-1. Clone the repository.
-2. Open the Excel file to explore the data.
+1. Open the Excel file to explore the data.
-3. Review charts and insights.
+2. Review charts and insights.

 ## Conclusion
 US public debt has been steadily increasing, with significant spikes in certain years.
 It’s projected to keep rising in the next few years.